Impostor/Impostor/README.md

 #### Android

-Android 10 and less
+##### Android 10 and less.
-Go to [this website](https://impostor.github.io/Impostor) (IN YOUR MOBILE DEVICE) and follow its instructions
+1. Go to [this website](https://impostor.github.io/Impostor) **(IN YOUR MOBILE DEVICE)**
+2. Follow its instructions.

-Android 11
+##### Android 11.
-Connect your phone to a computer.
+1. Connect your phone to a computer.
 Go to [this website](https://impostor.github.io/Impostor) in your computer to generate a file named `regioninfo.dat`.
-Instead of following the website instructions please go to `/sdcard/Android/data/com.innersloth.spacemafia` from the computer's file explorer and paste the file there.
+2. Instead of following the website instructions please go to `/sdcard/Android/data/com.innersloth.spacemafia` from the computer's file explorer and paste the file there.

 #### IOS